heiskr/u/README.md

 #### 2.4.2 Destructuring

-`for set [...] (range ...)` statements already provide a most basic destructuring.
-This alias will turn on destructuring across the board.
+Set multiple references at the same time by pulling values out of tuples, lists, maps, and objects.

 ```
   set [a b] [1 2]
   set {a b} {'a'=1 'b'=2}
 ```

-TODO examples of list, set, group, object
+TODO examples of list, object

 #### 2.4.3 Loops